Free Website Content - What is Creative Commons?

 license means creative works can be copied, distributed,

-provided that appropriate credit to the original copyright
+created, provided that appropriate credit to the original

 Many artists feel that a Creative Commons

-retain their rights to the creative works, striking a balance
+to retain their rights to the creative works, striking

-between ownership, credit and use.
-Ultimately, a Creative
+a balance between ownership, credit and use.
+Ultimately,

-Creative Commons the copyright holder retains the flexibility
+others; with Creative Commons the copyright holder retains

-to control the rights to their creative works.
+the flexibility to control the rights to their creative

 About the Author: